 By Pravin Mundkur

-(Pravin Mundkur has been active in the Indian-American community.
+(Pravin Mundkur was Secretary, IAGB from 2012-2016.
 He holds a B.Tech for IIT, Powai, and an MS and MBA, from UC, Berkley, California.
 He is currently working on a BlockChain startup with his son Shiv Mundkur.)